5 Best Dividend Mutual Funds to Buy Now

 Matisse Discounted Closed-End Fund Strategy Institutional CL (NASDAQ:MDCEX)

+As of December 18, 2020, the fund had more than $273 million in total assets — just under half (44%) of its assets are distributed between the top 10 holdings.
 The fund generally distributes four regular dividend distributions per year, with any long-term gains distributed as additional special distributions in December.
-The current annualized regular payout amount corresponds to a 5.12% forward dividend yield.
+The current annualized regular payout amount corresponds to a 5.01% forward dividend yield.

-The combined total return over the trailing 12-months was nearly 12%.
-The three-year total return was 30% and the total return over the last five years is approaching 40%.
+The combined total return over the trailing 12-months was nearly 16%, and the fund averaged an unadjusted return of 7.82% per year over the last five years.

 5 Best Dividend Mutual Funds to Buy Now: #3

-Lazard Global Listed Infrastructure Portfolio Institutional Shares (NASDAQ:GLFIX)
+Lazard Global Listed Infrastructure Portfolio Institutional Shares (NASDAQ:GLIFX)

 The Lazard Global Listed Infrastructure Portfolio is an actively managed portfolio that seeks long-term, defensive, low-volatility returns that exceed inflation.
 The fund invests in the equity securities of infrastructure companies with a minimum market capitalization of $250 million.

-As of September 30, 2019, the fund’s $7.2 billion of assets under management (AUM) were spread across 27 individual holdings in 11 countries.
-Holdings in the United States lead with a 25.8% cumulative share of AUM and holdings from Italy follow closely with a 24.4% share.
-Holdings from the United Kingdom account for another 20% of AUM.
+As of December 18, 2020, the fund’s $7.6 billion of assets under management (AUM) were spread across 27 individual holdings in more than 18 countries.
+Holdings in Italy lead with a 21.17% cumulative share of AUM and holdings from the United Kingdom follow closely with a 19.99% share.
+Holdings from the United States account for another 12.69% of AUM.

-The fund’s current regular dividend corresponds to a 6% forward yield.
-Combined with asset appreciation, this yield has delivered a total return of nearly 14% over the past year.
-Long-term stockholders have enjoyed a total return of more than 40% over the past three years and a return of more than 61% over the last five years.
+The fund’s current regular dividend corresponds to a 3.64% forward yield.
+Combined with asset appreciation, this yield has delivered a -0.41% in the last 12 months.
+Long-term stockholders have enjoyed more typical total return averaging 11% per year over the last 10 years.

 5 Best Dividend Mutual Funds to Buy Now: #2